Saint Louis University's Center for Intercultural Studies offers many resources to students, including the following listings:

 Encounters: An International Journal for the Study of Culture and Society

 Encounters: An International Journal for the Study of Culture and Society promotes and publishes scholarship from the humanities and the social sciences, and their intersections on topics related to the encounters of cultures, intellectual traditions, and social and political systems across space and time.
 The journal seeks a critical understanding of the transcultural and transnational factors that shape such encounters --and by extension, the world as we know it.
 The editors encourage contributions that explicitly link the humanities and the social sciences and engage their different methodologies.
 Encounters will be peer-reviewed and published biannually.
 ISSN 2075-048X.
 Distribution by I.B.
 Tauris http://www.ibtauris.com

 European Journal of Cross-Cultural Competence and Management

 EJCCM covers the broad field of cross-cultural research with special reference to management in practice.
 One of its main objectives is the establishment of a platform for the discussion of cultural issues in modern business across disciplines and cultures.
-In the spirit of its founding organisation, EJCCM encourages contributions from different fields of science dealing with the interrelations and links between culture, personality and patterns of behaviour; with the effects of culture and cultural differences on intercultural interactions and of interactions on cultural difference, with learning from successful and not so successful intercultural action, with strategies of cultural adjustment, hybridisation, and with cultural distinction and separation.
+In the spirit of its founding organization, EJCCM encourages contributions from different fields of science dealing with the interrelations and links between culture, personality and patterns of behavior; with the effects of culture and cultural differences on intercultural interactions and of interactions on cultural difference, with learning from successful and not so successful intercultural action, with strategies of cultural adjustment, hybridisation, and with cultural distinction and separation.
 The journal explicitly encourages papers about the dynamics of cross-cultural interactions during the transition in East, Central and South East Europe, the former Soviet Union, and Newly Independent States.